 Their gaming forum, although simple in setup, is filled with passionate gamers engaging with other student gamers.
 It’s super simple to start a discussion about games, with the text field right at the top of the screen—a real ‘grab and go’ type of situation for students and gamers to get down to business.

 Right off the bat, the minimalist, no-nonsense design appeals to me.
 And, of course, a Red Dead Redemption II thread is stickied at the top.
-People passionately discussing their thoughts on the story of the game, what they thought could be improved, and the humorous stories of a guy who can’t keep his horse alive.
+People passionately discuss their thoughts on the story of the game, what they thought could be improved, and the humorous stories of a guy who can’t keep his horse alive.

 I really dig this site, it boasts a ‘Content Creator Lounge’ where actual game creators can converge and share their ideas and their content to other gamers.
 It’s a great community where sharing content and others’ channels is key and a large part of the forum’s identity.